idrinth-thalui/core/interaction/IdrinthFollowerSceneOndolemar.md

 O: It's a necessary part of my job.
 I lead the Justiciars to root out the Talos heresy, and I'm here to make sure the Jarl of Markarth remembers that.

+I: Interesting choice, Skyrim.
+Weren't most members of the Legion you killed from Skyrim?

+O: The Empire exists because we allow it to exist.
+There is peace now, and it will continue as long as it serves our needs.
+Loyalty to the Emperor requires cooperation with the Thalmor.

 I: I heard about your promotion after you manage to return most of your unit from Naarifin's failed attempt of sacrificing the Imperial City to the Thrice-Cursed.
    I do presume congratulations are in order?

+O: Oh, absolutely.
+We proved the superiority of mer over Man.

-Oh wait, I heard your son and grandson didn't make it...Naarifin got them.
+I: Strange, I heard your son and grandson didn't make it...Naarifin got them.
+Used them as sacrifices to his Daedric Mistress.

 O: How dare you to speak of them in such a disgusting manner!
 I'd kill you where you stand if I wasn't bound by my oath as an officer of the Aldmeri Dominion!